Johnny Walker (fighter)

-Walker Johnny da Silva Barra Souza (born March 30, 1992), best known as Johnny Walker, is a Brazilian professional mixed martial artist.
-He currently competes in the Light Heavyweight division in the Ultimate Fighting Championship (UFC).
-A professional competitor since 2013, Walker gained entrance into the UFC by competing on Dana White's Contender Series and also previously competed for Jungle Fight in his native Brazil.
-As of January 24, 2023, he is #7 in the UFC light heavyweight rankings.
+Walker Johnny Silva Barra de Souza (born March 30, 1992), known as Johnny Walker, is a Brazilian professional mixed martial artist.
+He currently competes in the Light Heavyweight division of the Ultimate Fighting Championship (UFC).
+A professional since 2013, Walker gained entrance into the UFC by competing on Dana White's Contender Series and also previously competed for Jungle Fight in his native Brazil.
+As of August 26, 2025, Walker is #12 in the UFC light heavyweight rankings.

 Mixed martial arts career

 Early career

 Walker made his professional MMA debut in December 2013.
-Over the next four years, he fought in his native Brazil and earned a record of 10 wins against 3 losses with all of his wins coming via stoppages.
+Over the next four years, he fought in his native Brazil and earned a record of ten wins against three losses with all of his wins coming via stoppages.

-Walker ended up receiving an offer from a Scottish businessman to train there and moved to that country.
+Walker ended up receiving an offer from a Scottish businessman to train there and moved to Scotland.
 However, after a month he received no pay and left.
 In early 2018, Walker made the move to England where he fought for various promotions and added 3 more wins to his record and earned a spot on Dana White's Contender Series in August 2018.
 Although from Brazil, Walker chose to represent England as he felt that is where he was able to reach his potential.